-What does do?
+What does \ do?

-- It allows us to access the memory that the pointer aims at (like following the address to the actual location) - This is called "dereferencing" (because the pointer is a reference to something)
+- It allows us to access the variable that the pointer aims at - This is called "dereferencing" (because the pointer is a reference to something)

 Complications in Pointers, Structs and Memory

 What about ->?

 - Specifically access a struct at the end of a pointer - -> must point at one of the fields in the struct that the pointer aims at - It will dereference the pointer AND access the field